KannonZenetism/zenetism-field-physics/zenetism/mpx/presence-essence-field.md

 If there is no memory,
 no awareness,
 and no continuity of self —
-then the being was not “elsewhere.”
+then the being was not "elsewhere."

 It was non-being,
 awaiting coherence to become.